-The language skills factor is one of the six factors for which points are awarded by Canadian Immigration Officers in determining whether a Skilled Worker/Professional applicant will be eligible under the Federal Skilled Worker Program.
+The language skills factor is one of the six selection factors for which points are awarded to a Skilled Worker/Professional applicant under the Federal Skilled Worker Program.

-Up to 28 points are awarded under the language skills factor, based upon the applicant's ability to speak one or both of Canada's two official languages.
-Up to 24 points can be awarded for comptenency in a first language (English or French).
-An additional four points may be awarded for a second language (English or French).
-The applicant may indicate either the English or French language as the first or second language for the purpose of being assessed under the language skills factor.
+A maximum of 28 points may be are awarded under this factor, based on a principal applicant's ability to speak one or both of Canada's two official languages: English and French.
+Up to 24 points can be awarded for the applicant's proficiency in a first language (English or French).
+An additional four points may be awarded for the applicant's proficiency in a second language (English or French).
+The applicant may indicate either English or French language as the first or second language when applying to the program.

 |First Official Language|